LiamJCates/Programming-Notes/C++/Syntax/_Syntax.md

-In natural language, sentences are constructed according to specific grammatical rules.
-The rules that govern how sentences are constructed in a language is called syntax.
+For general information related to programming language syntax, see:
+[Programming Methods\Fundamentals\Constructs\Syntax.md]

-Programming languages have a syntax as well, the rules about how your programs must be constructed in order to be considered valid.
-When you compile your program, the compiler is responsible for making sure your program follows the basic syntax of the C++ language.
-If you violate a rule, the compiler will complain when you try to compile your program, and issue you a syntax error.
+When you compile a C++ program, the compiler is responsible for making sure your program follows the syntax rules of the language.
+Violation of syntax rules results in a syntax error during compilation.

 Thus, a syntax error is a compiler error that occurs at compile-time when your program violates the grammar rules of the C++ language.

-Programming language: A set of tokens and their rules which enable you to write programs to solve problems.

-## Tokens
+### Tokens
 A C++ token is the smallest element of a program that is meaningful to the compiler.
 C++’s tokens are divided into special symbols, keywords, identifiers, and literals.

 ### Special Symbols
 The symbols that are used in C/C++ with some special meaning and for some specific function are called as Special Symbols.